 Unless narratives are written clearly and specifically, those with different motivations and perspectives may try to impose their own interpretation on a narrative.
 In court, this could be confusing and possibly unfortunate for the inspector.
-With a properly written narrative, those with different motivations and perspectives should all reach the same conclusion about the meaning of a narrative after reading it.
+After reading a narrative, those with different motivations and perspectives should all reach the same conclusion about its meaning.

-It’s always a good idea to have an attorney review narratives, but review is especially important for those inspectors who lack confidence in their writing or verbal skills.
+It’s always a good idea to have an attorney review narratives, but review is crucial for those inspectors who lack confidence in their writing or verbal skills.

 In writing narratives, inspectors will face choices in selecting terms that may be similar but that may offer differing degrees of protection.
-In making decisions, in addition to advice from an attorney, inspectors may discover different approaches to wording a narrative by reading the InterNACHI message boards, which have an entire forum dedicated to report writing.
+In making decisions, in addition to advice from an attorney, inspectors may discover different approaches to wording a narrative by reading the InterNACHI message boards, which have an entire forum dedicated to report writing, by participating in social media groups, and by visiting professional association meetings.
 It’s sometimes helpful to see how other inspectors have solved problems and an inspector may find that a good solution has already been invented.